hyurl/alar/api.md

-This class must be imported in order to create a root module proxy, and the root module should be declared as a namespace under the global scope, in TypeScript, the following steps must be walked though for alar to work in a project.
+This class must be imported in order to create a root module proxy, and the root module should be declared as a namespace under the global scope, in TypeScript, the following steps must be walked though for Alar to work in a project.

 ```typescript
 import { ModuleProxy } from "alar";